Oondanomala/Patcher/README.md

 - **Chat Timestamps Format** - Change the time format of Chat Timestamps.
 - **Show Seconds on Timestamps** - Show the seconds on a timestamped message.
 - **Safe Chat Clicks** - Show the command or link that is run/opened on click.
+- **Safe Chat Clicks History** - Adds commands sent from clicking chat messages to the chat history.
 - **Damage Glance** - View the damage value of the currently held item above your hotbar.
 - **Item Count Glance** - View the total amount of the currently held item above your hotbar.
 - **Enchantment Glance** - View the enchantments of the currently held item above your hotbar.